top of page

 • Help them understand what a video visit was and if it was right for them.

-The Existing MinuteClinic site
+The MinuteClinic site prior to redesign

 Old-cvs.png